 The intention of this design competition is primarily to provide students of architecture in Canada with a unique opportunity: to enter into a design process that brings together, of necessity, concept and reality.
 It is important for students of architecture to grasp the fact that structural design lies not just in the realm of the engineer, but can be a means for architects of arriving at a meaningful realization of architectural ideas.
 It is when theory meets physical necessity that architecture can become really interesting.

-To that end, this competition calls upon students to conceptualize, and realize in detail, a structure of simple program that explores the meaning of assemblage.
+To that end, this competition calls upon students to conceptualize, and realize in detail, a structure of simple program that explores the meaning of link.
 The exploration will, of course, include issues related to program and site, but the emphasis in this competition is upon the architectural exploration through form and material, on the essential relationship between architecture and structure.

 The reality of this competition comes in two forms: through the requirement for buildable details, primarily utilizing structural steel; and through the collaboration with the steel fabrication industry on those details.
 This collaboration is an important component of this competition, as a secondary objective is to expose students to both the opportunities and restraints inherent in realizing conceptual design.

 The conceptual component of this competition will come through the recommendation that this competition be run through either a studio, or a lecture based course, most probably within a structures course.
 Under the guidance of faculty sponsors, students will conduct the design process as an academic exercise, within the guidelines set out in this brief.
 As an academic project, the design process will adhere to the standards set forth by the students’ school of architecture.